Mark R. Baus, DVM

 In 2010, Dr. Kremberg graduated from the Ohio State University College of Veterinary Medicine and spent the following year in a rotating large animal internship at the University of Georgia.
 At Ohio State, she received the "Excellence in Equine Surgery" award and was chosen as the 2009 AAEP/Hiscox Insurance scholarship recipient.

 Dr. Kremberg appreciates all aspects of maintaining the equine athlete and excels in endoscopy, ultrasound guided injection techniques, and preventive medicine.
-Beyond work, Johanna enjoys time in the outdoors with her husband, two children, and hound dog as well as visiting friends and family in New York City.
-She lives in Bedford, NY and continues to ride her Hanoverian Gideon at every opportunity.
+Beyond work, Johanna enjoys time in the outdoors with her husband and two children, as well as visiting friends and family in New York City.
+She lives in Bedford, NY and continues to ride her Irish Sport Horse at every opportunity.

 Luvie L. Abell, DVM